C&R RanchEight-Month (November - June) Cattle Ranching Apprenticeship in Paskenta, California

 Laundry: The apprentice’s house will have both a washer and a dryer.
 However, the apprentice should take water conservation into consideration when doing laundry.

-Living in the northwest Sacramento Valley: The C&R Ranch (Paskenta) ranges in elevation from 625 feet to 960 feet elevation.
+The northern Sacramento Valley: The C&R Ranch (Paskenta) ranges in elevation from 625 feet to 960 feet elevation.
 To the immediate west, the Coast Range rises to peaks in excess of 8,000 feet.
 Twenty miles to the east, the Sacramento River courses 450 miles from north to south, drawing from a massive watershed encompassing the northern Sierra Nevada, the southern Cascades, the Trinity Alps and the Coast Range.
 The floor of the Sacramento Valley descends gradually from 565 feet at Redding in the north to sea level at the Sacramento Delta where the river empties into San Francisco Bay.

 The Sacramento Valley is typified by an interior valley, Mediterranean climate with hot, dry summers and cold, rainy winters.
 Winter temperatures rarely go below 22o F. Significant snowfall may accumulate above 4,500 feet elevation.
 The Paskenta Ranch will occasionally receive snow in mid-winter but it rarely remains on the ground for more than a day.